-Protein type: Membrane protein, integral; Protein kinase, tyrosine (receptor); Protein kinase, TK; EC 18.104.22.168; Kinase, protein; TK group; Tie family
+Protein type: Protein kinase, tyrosine (receptor); EC 126.96.36.199; Protein kinase, TK; Kinase, protein; Membrane protein, integral; TK group; Tie family

-Molecular Function: protein binding; protein-tyrosine kinase activity; growth factor binding; receptor activity; transmembrane receptor protein tyrosine kinase activity; ATP binding; protein kinase activity
+Molecular Function: protein binding; protein-tyrosine kinase activity; growth factor binding; transmembrane receptor protein tyrosine kinase activity; receptor activity; ATP binding; protein kinase activity

 LTP: The number of records in which this modification site was determined using site-specific methods.
 SS methods include amino acid sequencing, site-directed mutagenesis, modification site-specific antibodies, specific MS strategies, etc.